Adriano3ds/CDeck/README.md

-If you want to see all cards fronts, please read [CARDS.md](CARDS.md)
+If you want to see all cards fronts, please read [CARDS.txt](CARDS.txt)

-There is also card backs, you can see then in [CARDBACKS.md](CARDBACKS.md)
+There is also card backs, you can see then in [CARDBACKS.txt](CARDBACKS.txt)